cockernutx/common-js-examples/README.md

-# js_homework
+# common-js-examples
-Just some of my homeworks, nothing much
+A collection of common Javascript functions and examples used to teach the basics of programming.